Skip to content

 165. Programme to support scheme smallholders?

-The company states that it supports smallholders by investing in training programs, and good agricultural practices.
+The company states that it supports smallholders by investing in training programs and promoting good agricultural practices.
 However, the type of smallholders involved was unclear.

 • P